-In 2015, 9-figure apparel retailer Karmaloop.com filed for bankruptcy.
+In 2015, the nine-figure apparel retailer Karmaloop.com filed for bankruptcy.
 The company had been bleeding cash, losing six figures per month.

 That summer a private equity fund acquired the assets of the company.
 They brought me in as CMO.

 Within a year-and-a-half, the PE fund sold the company to a strategic buyer.

 Many factors contributed to it.
 The merch team brought back several key products.
 The CEO cut costs.

 On the marketing side, I attribute our success to one thing: using data to effectively model out our customer behavior, and then develop the appropriate communication to improve it.